Chist-Sergey/P3000TGBOT/docs/setup.md

 ## Instructions for the bot set-up:

+-1.
+Create a Telegram bot or get a Telegram Bot Token.
+This can be done via [@BotFather](https://t.me/botfather) in Telegram.
 0. Clone a repository on your computer: git clone --filter=tree:0 https://github.com/Chist-Sergey/P3000TLBOT
 1. From the bot's folder directory, create a ".env" file.